 Orygen Specialist Program utilises two Inpatient Units: Banksia Unit, which is situated in the new Royal Children’s Hospital in Parkville, and the Orygen Inpatient Unit (IPU) located in Footscray on the Western Hospital site.
 The decision determining which unit a young person will be admitted to depends upon their age, illness and bed availability.

 Hospital care focuses on getting people better and home as soon as possible, and encourages young people and families to be involved in this process.
+Inpatient care is provided by a multidisciplinary team of doctors, nurses, youth peer workers, family peer workers, social workers, occupational therapists, and an Aboriginal social and emotional wellbeing worker.
 The Orygen IPU has facilities to make young people feel as comfortable as possible.
 For example, there is table tennis, board games, sports equipment, TV and books as well as a Group Program which includes various activities to engage young people.
 All meals are provided, and special diets are catered for.

 There are direct phone lines and flexible visiting hours to help family and friends to stay in contact.
 There are interpreters available for anyone who might need them.